 “Buffalo Jim” Barrier was a larger-than-life walking parade.
 A mountain of a man at 6’2″ and 295 pounds, he drowned himself in jewelry and leather while sporting a top hat and Shaman-like gear.
 Imagine a cross between Bray Wyatt and rocker Dr. John, The Night Tripper, and you’ve got “Buffalo Jim.”
 The hard-partying and fun-loving wrestling promoter and business owner was a Las Vegas mainstay.
-That is, until his grim unsolved death in a Vegas Motel 6.
+That was, until his shocking unsolved death in Motel 6.

 The Colorful “Buffalo Jim” Barrier